braid-org/ribbon/readme.md

 ### Setting Data

-Currently, Ribbon supports two types of operations:
+Currently, Ribbon supports only the 'append' operation on `posts` and `likes`:

-1. **Create a new blog Post:** send a regular PUT request to /post/N where N is the next available integer in the sequence of Post indices, and a new blog post will be created with that index.
-2. **Append to the list of blog Posts:** using the Braid protocol, send a PATCH request with a json range of `[-0:-0]` and a patch body with a new `link` to the post resource just created.
+1. **Append to the list of blog Posts:** using the Braid protocol, send a PATCH request with a json range of `[-0:-0]` and a patch body with an object `{"title": "x", "body": "y"}` to the `posts` resource, e.g. `https://localhost:3000/author/default/posts`.
 The range `[-0:-0]` means "select from after the end to after the end" and replace nothing with something (a link to a blog post, in this case).
 This will update the list of links to posts to include a new link at the end.
+2. **Append to the list of Likes:** using the Braid protocol, send a PATCH request with a json range of `[-0:-0]` and a patch body with an object `{"$link": "https://..."}` to the `likes` resource, e.g. `https://localhost:3000/author/default/likes`.

 Currently, no `Parents` or `Version` headers are used (specified in the Braid protocol).